 Advantages of Personal Selling

-Finally, personal selling is the most practical promotional option for reaching customers who are not easily reached through other methods.
-The best example is in selling to the business market where, compared to the consumer market, advertising, public relations and sales promotions are often not well received.
+- Best Promotion for Hard to Reach Customers – Personal selling is the most practical promotional option for reaching customers who are not easily reached through other methods (e.g., do not response to advertising, public relations, and sales promotions).